TomAFrench/intel_nuc_led_python_api/README.md

 ## Usage

-This library exposes two classes RingLED and PowerLED to represent the two leds on the NUC which have methods to control their brightness, colour and style.
+This library exposes two classes RingLED and PowerLED to represent the two leds on the NUC which have methods to control their brightness, color and style.

 ### Brightness: